 foreign key constraint names and user-defined foreign key

 foreign key constraint names that contain the string

 internally generated names.

-Foreign key constraint names that point to the renamed table are automatically updated unless there is a conflict, in which case, the statement fails with an error.
+Foreign key constraint names that point to the renamed table are automatically updated unless there is a conflict, in which case the statement fails with an error.
 A conflict occurs if the renamed constraint name already exists.
-In such cases, you must drop and re-create the foreign keys in order for them to function properly.
+In such cases, you must drop and re-create the foreign keys for them to function properly.